Analysis: Plot Analysis

 When Lady Bracknell finds out Jack is an orphan, she sets up the challenge of the play for Jack: find a family—and a good one—or lose Gwendolen.
 In the meantime, Algernon prepares to come to Cecily as the man of her dreams, Ernest.

 Ernest is dead… or is he?
 (Act II, Lines 1-247)

 To make his life easier, Jack kills off Ernest and comes home announcing that his unfortunate brother has died in Paris of a severe chill.
 Interestingly, Ernest has just come home.
 We find out that it's really Algernon and he’s come to court Cecily.
 Enraged, Jack tries to make Algernon leave, but Algy won't leave until he has Cecily's hand in marriage.

 Gwendolen’s arrival makes the façade harder and harder to maintain.
-After a jealous spat over tea, the Gwendolen and Cecily discover the truth.
-There is no Ernest.
+After a jealous spat over tea, Gwendolen and Cecily discover the truth: there is no Ernest.
 One Ernest is actually Jack, and the other is actually Algernon.
 The women’s indignation is short-lived, especially when they learn their men only lied out of love for them.

-Miss Prism has deep dark secrets.
-Her novel-and-hand-bag switch has caused all this trouble.
+Miss Prism has deep, dark secrets.
+Her novel-and-handbag switch has caused all this trouble.
 Almost thirty years ago during her daily walk, she mistakenly put baby Jack in her handbag and the novel in the stroller.
-She dropped off the handbag at Victoria Station, the Brighton line.
+She dropped off the handbag at Victoria Station.
 So Jack does have a younger brother—Algernon!

 I told you I was Ernest.
 (Act III, Lines 156-181)